sandyeissa43/ChatGPT_vs_DeepSeek_Analysis/README.md

 # ChatGPT_vs_DeepSeek_Analysis
-A data analysis project comparing ChatGPT and DeepSeek using R Studio to evaluate user base, performance, and speed.
+A data analysis project using R Studio to compare ChatGPT and DeepSeek.
+The dataset was sourced from Kaggle, and the analysis includes calculating the five-number summary, creating boxplots to visualize distributions, detecting outliers, and comparing metrics such as user base and response speed.